treagod/meridian/README.md

 Meridian runs your containers as [Podman Quadlets](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html), so they end up as ordinary systemd services: they show up in `journalctl`, restart on failure, and run rootless without a daemon.
 Traffic switches through [kamal-proxy](https://github.com/basecamp/kamal-proxy) with no dropped requests.
 Images can come from a registry, or you can skip the registry entirely and ship them straight over SSH.

-> **Don't run this in production yet.** It works and runs real deploys, but the config format isn't frozen, and breaking changes will land whenever a better shape turns up.

 ## Why this exists

 [Kamal 2.0](https://kamal-deploy.org) is great.
 It would be the obvious choice if it didn't insist on Docker on every server and a registry for every deploy.
 Meridian skips both.